Looking for vegetarian Christmas dinner ideas? Try these 10 delicious ideas for some festive inspiration.

 Aah, vegetarian Christmas dinner ideas.
 The thing that stumps me year after year.
 After a decade of vegetarianism, Christmas dinner is still the one area that I struggle with knowing what to cook.
 Turkey is so synonymous with Christmas that it is difficult to think of ‘traditional’ or ‘festive’ vegetarian dishes.

 To help you, and to inspire me this year, I’ve put together ten vegetarian Christmas dinner ideas, that aren’t nut roasts.
 I don’t know about you, but my heart always sinks when I see nut roast on a festive menu.
-I’ve never eaten a nut roast that I actually liked.
+I’ve never come across a nut roast that I have actually liked.

 Instead, I’ve concentrated on seasonal produce, like root vegetables, kale, cauliflower, and other vegetables in season in December.

 Some of the Christmas dinner ideas might be a little left field.
 However, without a traditional vegetarian Christmas dinner, I say why not start a new Christmas dinner tradition?!

 10 Vegetarian Christmas Dinner Ideas

 Kale, Chestnut and Mushroom Pie

-This kale, chestnut and mushroom pie from Delicious magazine looks so tasty and comforting.
+This kale, chestnut, and mushroom pie from Delicious magazine looks so tasty and comforting.
 I feel like you can’t go wrong with pie – it’s guaranteed to be a real crowd-pleaser.